Thirty Three (film)

+Thirty Three (Тридцать три) is a 1965 Soviet comedy film directed by Georgiy Daneliya.
+Its direct satire of the Khrushchev era proved too controversial for the authorities, resulting in the film being banned until glasnost in the 1980s.
+The lead role of factory worker Ivan Travkin was played by Yevgeny Leonov.

 Plot

-Travkin, a kind and unassuming food chemist from a small Russian town, spends his time developing new carbonated soft drinks, and also sings in an amateur choir.
+Travkin, a kind and unassuming food chemist from a distant, rural Russian town, spends his time developing new carbonated soft drinks, and also sings in an amateur choir.
 But when a dentist discovers that Travkin has 33 teeth, he suddenly becomes a national celebrity.
 He is brought to Moscow as a medical phenomenon and studied by famous scientists; it is proclaimed that Travkin's 33rd tooth is unique, and may connect him to extraterrestrials from Mars.
-Travkin struggles with his celebrity status, is briefly confined to a psychiatric institution due to slander of a jealous man, and has to fend off gold digging women, sycophant men, and journalists.
+Travkin struggles with his celebrity status, is briefly confined to a psychiatric institution due to the slander of a jealous man, and has to fend off gold digging women, sycophant men, and journalists.
 The only respite he finds is in his roommate at a hotel, who is a friendly, earnest industrial diver on a holiday.
 Finally, Travkin is selected for a space mission, to be sent to Mars via teleportation.
 After a heroic goodbye and a countdown, the entire celebrity plot turns out to be a dream.
-Travkin is immensely relieved and returns to his quiet and fulfilling life with renewed joy.
+Travkin is immensely relieved and returns to his quiet and unassuming life with renewed joy.

+Screening ban

+The film Thirty Three was banned after the outrage of Soviet cosmonauts Yuri Gagarin and Alexei Leonov and the unofficial chief ideologue of the Communist Party, Mikhail Suslov.
+All to blame - the scene with the motorcade (Travkin is taken in a government limousine Chaika accompanied by motorcyclists), in which Suslov saw a parody of the recent solemn meeting of cosmonauts Pavel Belyaev and Alexei Leonov on Red Square.

+Despite the official ban, copies of the film spread throughout the country and were shown clandestinely in cinemas until the ban was lifted in the 1980s.